wuyichen24/system-design-knowledge/components/Database.md

       - They maintain the relational model, ACID properties, and SQL support.
       - They offer improved scalability, distributed architecture, and performance enhancements.
 - **Pros**
+   - *Distributed architecture*
+      - NewSQL databases are distributed.
+They leverage data partitioning and replication across multiple nodes or even data centers.
+This architecture allows for better fault tolerance, high availability, and global scale.
+   - *Horizontal Scalability*
+      - NewSQL databases can scale horizontally (Adding more nodes to the system).
+   - *Concurrency control*
+      - NewSQL databases use advanced concurrency control mechanisms (e.g. multi-version concurrency control (MVCC) or optimistic concurrency control).
+These mechanisms allow efficient handling of a large number of simultaneous transactions.
+   - *SQL support*
+      - NewSQL databases support SQL for querying and manipulating data.
+         - Simplify the learning curve for developers.
+         - Provide compatibility with existing relational databases and tools.
+         - simplify the migration process.
 - **Cons**

 #### Time-series databases